-- Meanwhile, make the dressing: In a large bowl, whisk the molasses, ¼ cup water, the pickle juice, lime juice, sumac, Aleppo pepper, and the remaining 2 tablespoons oil.
-Season with salt and black pepper to taste.
+- Meanwhile, make the dressing: In a large bowl, whisk the molasses, ¼ cup water, pickle juice, lime juice, sumac, Aleppo pepper, and the remaining oil.
+Season to taste with salt and black pepper.

 - Transfer the onions to the bowl of dressing.
 Toss in the herbs.
 Serve hot or at room temperature.

 The humble onion is often treated as an afterthought, but handled correctly can star in dishes.
 See our top 50 Onion Recipes »